zowe/docs-site/docs/user-guide/api-mediation/configuration-health-endpoint-protection.md

                 protected: true
 ```

+In this example, setting `protected` to ` true` protects  the health check endpoint by requiring authentication.
+Only authenticated users can access the health check endpoint.
+This ensures that sensitive information about the status of the Gateway is not exposed to unauthenticated users.

 To allow open access to the health check endpoint, set the parameter to `false`.
+Setting this parameter to `false` permits access to this endpoint without authentication.
+In this case, anyone can access the health check endpoint and obtain information about the status of the Gateway.

 ## Environment Recommendations